mayariii/image-search/README.md

 * Validation on search input
 * Styling: Use of CSS variables/Sass for repeated styles + Sass modules to compile into one stylesheet
 * Use of React Router for improved pagination
+* Use of user keys: user to enter own API key (current key temporary for quick access for reviewer, will be changed and not included in future)
 * Unit testing with Jest